amimimor/reichman-univ/slides.md

 * The relational model means that the *logical data structures*—the data tables, views, and indexes—are separate from the *physical storage structures*

-// todo: move these two

-* <span style="color:blue"> You'd rarely find a company using "raw" SQL queries as it is considered error prone </span>

-* <span style="color:blue">  Most likely a company would use an ORM framework of some sorts </span>
 ---

 # Relational Databases - __Declarative__ __Language__